bespinian/blog/content/posts/cloud-foundry-route-services.md

 ### Push Rate Limiter

 As a first step, let's create the actual rate limiter.
-Simply clone [this repo](https://github.com/cloudfoundry-samples/ratelimit-service) which contains a small Go rate limiting app.
+Simply clone [this repo](https://github.com/cloudfoundry-samples/ratelimit-service), which contains a small Go rate-limiting app.
 Then push the app to your space with the following command:

 ```shell
 $ cf push rate-limiter -m 64M